d-leblanc/frontcore-wp/readme.md

-# WpCore
+# frontcore

 Wordpress master theme core for easiest custom project building.

   - Fully compatible with bootstrap 3.
 If you want to customize go to assets/css/less/bs-flat-theme/flat.css
-  - WpCore come with Font-Awesome CDN.
+  - frontcore come with Font-Awesome CDN.
 Use it when you need it.
-  - wpCore contain only essentials!
+  - frontcore contain only essentials!
 It's an html/css core featured you can add all your wordpress modules.

 ### Version
 1.0.0